DaveSkender/Stock.Indicators/docs/README.md

 This repository uses the standard Apache 2.0 open-source license.
 Please review the [license](https://opensource.org/licenses/Apache-2.0) before using or contributing to the software.

-## :phone: Ask for help or join in open discussions
+## :speech_balloon: Join in community discussions and get help

 [Start a new discussion, ask a question]({{site.github.repository_url}}/discussions), or [submit an issue]({{site.github.repository_url}}/issues) if it is publicly relevant.
 You can also direct message [@daveskender](https://twitter.com/messages/compose?recipient_id=27475431).